joshba1875/josh-bnb/ReadMe.md

 - Add unit tests (suggest NUNIT)
 - Host on Azure
 - Optimise data fecthing via pagination and parameterisation
-- Research async with EF, hihgliy suspect there are blocking or synchronicity issues if this API was used by multiple users.
-First time using EF
+- Research async with EF, likely that we want to make our API endpoints async and utilise tasks to support concurrent manipualtion of DBContext